dougestey/toronto-city-hall-api/README.md

 A user by the name of toronto_api_user will need access to your db (you can change this by replacing it with your desired username in the import file.)

-Then install sails-migrations CLI and provision the database:
+Then install sails-migrations CLI and provision the database.
+It's important to do this even if you imported an SQL snapshot, as its schema may have changed since it was taken.
 ```
 $ npm install -g sails-migrations
 $ sails-migrations migrate